tsxoxo/portfolio-website/src/content/blog/implementing-utopia-design-system.md

 [2 other guides](#the-other-guides) helped me come up with this workflow (meaning I stole a lot from them).
 They focus on parts of the whole while I'm trying to go from start to finish.
 But that also makes them shorter, which is what You might want.

-#### Create a wireframe
+#### Create a wireframe for `min` or `max`

-**The goal: Figure out the size of the the majority of text in your project.** To this end, it would probably help to get a sense of the rest of the project.
+**The goal: Figure out the size of the the majority of text in your project.** ('body text') /To this end, it would probably help to get a sense of the rest of the project.
 Here's a rough sequence of steps You might take:

 -   focus on either `min` or `max`.